 Candy Del Mar’s rockabilly boogey bass provides the bouncing backdrop to “Bikini Girls with Machine Guns” from Stay Sick!
 (Enigma Records, 1989).
 Drag racing, drugs, surfing, and dangerous women crown this psychobilly classic.

 From the original set list of their CBGB’s audition, “TV Set” (Songs the Lord Taught Us, I.R.S.
 Records, 1980) summed up the Cramps from the very beginning.
-Its beach movie beat and surf sound couples with buzzy, fuzzy guitar grind.
-The horror show lyrics and the simulated saw sound brings it home for b-movie fun.
+Its beach movie beat and surf sound are coupled with buzzy, fuzzy guitar grind.
+The horror show lyrics and the simulated saw sound bring it home for b-movie fun.

-This classic 1930’s country song written by Jimmie Rogers and George Vaughn was originally titled, “Blue Yodel #8.”
-Somewhere down the line, the moniker changed as it has been covered by artists in every single decade since its inception.
+This classic 1930s country song written by Jimmie Rogers and George Vaughn was titled, “Blue Yodel #8.”
+Somewhere down the line, the moniker changed as artists in every single decade have covered it since its inception.
 The Fendermen’s 1960’s version is likely the one that inspired the Cramps to follow suit.
 Hopped up and electrified, the Cramps put their version on Stay Sick!
-It’s the perfect showcase for Lux’s psychobilly pseudo yodeling skills.
+It’s the perfect showcase for Lux’s psychobilly pseudo-yodeling skills.

-“Garbage Man,” from Songs the Lord Taught Us, is the Cramps throw down to posers and love letter to sixties garage bands.
+“Garbage Man,” from Songs the Lord Taught Us, is the Cramps throw down to posers and a love letter to sixties garage bands.
 Backed with classic garage band sounds, Lux demands your attention, asking and answering the question, ” Louie, Louie, Louie, Lou-I, the bird’s the word, and do you know why?”
-The lyrics also serve up the description of themselves as “one half hillbilly and one half punk, eight long legs and one big mouth.”
+The lyrics also serve up the description of themselves as “one-half hillbilly and one-half punk, eight long legs and one big mouth.”